hashworks-code/littlebrahma.v2/_caseStudy-service/gov.md

 cHead3: "Perceive"
 csubHead3: "Getting into the shoes of Bizops "

+perceive_para:

-cContent5: "We partnered with in-house tech teams for an ice-breaker session with our customer.
+    - cContent5: "We partnered with in-house tech teams for an ice-breaker session with our customer.
 We spent time understanding their bizops, data dependencies, workgroup dependencies in the organization.
 Learnt few things about the performance issues in their current system."

-cContent6: "Our design senses, pushed us to group, structure & modularize every element of the discussion to create context on the problem statement & dependencies.
+    - cContent5: "Our design senses, pushed us to group, structure & modularize every element of the discussion to create context on the problem statement & dependencies.
 What came-out as an outcome was magical!"

 content_lists1: